MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Basic-Concepts.md

+---
+title:   BrainScript Basic Concepts
+author:    chrisbasoglu
+date:    03/10/2017
+ms.author:   cbasoglu
+ms.date:   03/10/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   reference
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# BrainScript Basic Concepts

-# BrainScript--A Walk-Through
+## BrainScript--A Walk-Through
 This section introduces the basic concepts of the "BrainScript" language.
 A new language?
 Don't worry & read on, it's very straight-forward.

-In CNTK, custom networks are defined using the [`BrainScriptNetworkBuilder`](./BrainScript-Network-Builder) and described in the CNTK network description language "BrainScript."
+In CNTK, custom networks are defined using the [`BrainScriptNetworkBuilder`](./BrainScript-Network-Builder.md) and described in the CNTK network description language "BrainScript."
 Likewise, networks descriptions are called brain scripts.

 BrainScript provides a simple way to define a network in a code-like fashion, using expressions, variables, primitive and self-defined functions, nested blocks, and other well understood concepts.
 It looks similar to a scripting language in syntax.

 OK, let's get our feet wet with a complete BrainScript example!

-## A Complete BrainScript Example Network Definition
+### A Complete BrainScript Example Network Definition
 The following example shows the network description of a simple Neural Network with one hidden layer and one classification layer.
 We will explain concepts along this example.
 Before you move on, maybe spend a few minutes with the example and try to guess what it means.
 You may find, as you read on, that you guessed most of it correctly.